M.I.A. (rapper): Activism

 In 2010, M.I.A. voiced her fears of the influence of video game violence on her son and his generation, saying, "I don't know which is worse.
 The fact that I saw it in my life has maybe given me lots of issues, but there's a whole generation of American kids seeing violence on their computer screens and then getting shipped off to Afghanistan.
 They feel like they know the violence when they don't.
 Not having a proper understanding of violence, especially what it's like on the receiving end of it, just makes you interpret it wrong and makes inflicting violence easier."

-On 20 November 2013 M.I.A. appeared on The Colbert Report and was asked by host Stephen Colbert what she thought of America.
-After some thought, she said, "Well you know, in my mind, there's no countries, you know it's like; we're all one, we all live on this planet."

 On 2 December 2013 Time asked M.I.A. whom she would pick for its "Person of the Year" and she said it would be N.S.A. whistleblower Edward Snowden.
-On 8 July 2016 M.I.A. tweeted a YouTube video of an episode of Edward Snowden on the HBO show "VICE" entitled "State of Surveillance" which discusses abilities of governments to hack into cellular phones.
+On 8 July 2016 M.I.A. tweeted a YouTube video of an episode of Edward Snowden on the HBO show VICE entitled "State of Surveillance" which discusses abilities of governments to hack into cellular phones.

 M.I.A. has been outspoken about the police killings of citizens in the United States.
 On 12 July 2016 she tweeted an article that shows that more US citizens have been killed by police than military personnel since 11 September 2001.

 Anti-vaccination and anti-5G

 In 2020, M.I.A. stated that she would "choose death" over a COVID-19 vaccine.
 She later clarified by saying that she is not against vaccines but that she is "against companies who care more for profit then [sic] humans."
 That same year, she also commented on the conspiracy theory linking 5G to COVID-19, tweeting "Prevention is always better then [sic] cure.
 Can you love vax and 5G at the same time?" and expressing the belief that 5G is able to "confuse or slow the body down in healing process as body is learning to cope with new singles wavelength s [sic] frequency etc @ same time as Cov."
 In October 2022, after American conspiracy theorist Alex Jones was ordered to pay almost $1 billion to the parents of children killed in the 2012 Sandy Hook Elementary School shooting, M.I.A. tweeted: "If Alex Jones pays for lying, shouldn't every celebrity pushing vaccines pay too?"
+In June 2024, she announced an anti-5G clothing line, titled Ohmni, on The Alex Jones Show.
+Items include silver ponchos, t-shirt dresses, and tin foil hats, all claimed to protect wearers from "evil dust", or nanoparticles.